-- Wound or urine infections - Haemorrhage (Bleeding)

-- Pulmonary Embolism (Blood clots in the lungs) or deep vein thrombosis (DVT) in the legs - Leaking anastomosis (A leak from the join at the remaining gullet to the stomach) - Severe chest infection/pneumonia - Anaemia
+- Wound or urine infections - Haemorrhage (Bleeding) - Pulmonary Embolism (blood clots in the lungs) or Deep Vein Thrombosis (DVT) in the legs - Leaking Anastomosis (A leak from the join at the remaining gullet to the stomach/small bowel)

+- Severe chest infection/pneumonia - Anaemia

-If a complication occurs this may delay your recovery in hospital by a number of weeks or even months.
+If a major complication occurs this may delay your recovery in hospital by some weeks or even months.

-Admission on to the Ward
+On Admission to the Ward

 The staff will check your admission details and take some baseline observations (blood pressure, pulse, oxygen saturation and temperature).
 You may be required to have a repeat blood test.
 The nurses will offer you a carbohydrate loading drink the evening before your surgery.
-You will be measured for anti-embolism stockings and given an injection to thin the blood; this is to prevent a DVT (deep vein thrombosis).
+You will be measured for anti-embolism stockings and given an injection to thin the blood; this is to prevent a DVT.